-Five arrested over robbery in Blantyre
+Five arrested for robbery in Blantyre

 All the stolen properties mentioned were found in his possession and were positively identified by the reporter that they are his office property.

 The suspect was also found in possession of many other electronic properties suspected to have been unlawfully obtained or stolen.
-Nazombe is yet to appear before the court to answer the charge.
+Nazombe is yet to appear before the court to answer the charge of robbery.

 Joshua Nazombe comes from Matope Village in the area of Traditional Authority Kapeni in Blantyre District.